skip to content

 Alumni

-• Dr. Chen Jiang was a post-doctoral research associate in our group.
-Now he is with Tsinghua University, Beijing, China.
+• Dr. Chen Jiang was a postdoctoral research associate at SENSE Lab and now works at Tsinghua University, Beijing, China.

-• Dr. Tim Brochier was a post-doctoral research associate at the Cognition and Brain Sciences Unit.
-Now he is with Cochlear Ltd
+• Dr. Tim Brochier was a postdoctoral research associate at the Cognition and Brain Sciences Unit and now works at Cochlear Ltd.

-• Dr. Josef Schlittenlacher was a post-doctoral research in the SENSE group and has since become a Lecturer in the Division for Human Communication, Development and Hearing, and at the Manchester Centre for Audiology and Deafness (ManCAD), University of Manchester.
+• Dr. Josef Schlittenlacher was a postdoctoral research associate in the SENSE group.
+He has since become a Lecturer in the Division for Human Communication, Development and Hearing at the Manchester Centre for Audiology and Deafness (ManCAD), University of Manchester.